Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/topicpapers_tsequence_3_pr.md

 Another wheel has $6$ **different** colours.
 No colour is repeated.

-If red is the $83^{rd}$ colour in the pattern, how many colours are at the start of the patterm before red occurs?
+If red is the $83^{rd}$ colour in the pattern, how many colours are at the start of the pattern before red occurs?

 </div>
 <div class='questioncodeblock'>
 <pre class='language-latex'><code class='language-latex'>Another wheel has $6$ **different** colours.
 No colour is repeated.
 <emptyline>
-If red is the $83^{rd}$ colour in the pattern, how many colours are at the start of the patterm before red occurs?
+If red is the $83^{rd}$ colour in the pattern, how many colours are at the start of the pattern before red occurs?
 </code></pre>
 </div>